 Immune-related rhabdomyolysis/myopathy

 Immune-related rhabdomyolysis/myopathy was reported in 0.2% of patients treated with sugemalimab in combination with chemotherapy.
 The event occurred in a single patient, was of with Grade 2 in severity and led to treatment interruption.

+Immune checkpoint inhibitor class effects

+There have been cases of the following adverse reaction(s) reported during treatment with other immune checkpoint inhibitors which might also occur during treatment with sugemalimab: pancreatic exocrine insufficiency, coeliac disease.

 Infusion-related reactions